 The deployment of networks of low-cost sensors involves first designing a network and then selecting places to install the air sensors.
 Significant planning goes into creating a network to determine the general location of sites, determine the number of sensors you'll need, and select and work on logistics to install the sensors.
-All these tasks can be done by Pollution Control Board staff, consultants, or in some cases, by the vendor who may provide this service.
-Tenders should specify the specific services needed, and responses should clearly state who will deliver these services.
+All these tasks can be done by regulatory authorities, consultants, or in some cases, by the vendor who may provide this service.
+Request for proposals should specify the services needed, and responses should clearly state who will deliver these services.